 Can I avoid going to Court?

 If you wish to avoid going to Court, you can pay the fine listed on the Notice to Appear prior to the pay-by-mail due date.
 After that date, the case is filed in Court and you must appear or have an attorney appear with you.
-Prior to the expiration of the pay-by-mail date, you may pay the fine either by mail or in person within 21 days of the date the Notice to Appear is issued.
+Prior to the expiration of the pay-by-mail date, you may pay the fine either by mail, online, or in person within 21 days of the date the Notice to Appear is issued.
 Upon payment of the minimum fine prior to the expiration of the pay-by-mail date, the City considers the case settled, closes the file and no charges are filed in Circuit Court.
 If the fine has not been paid within 21 days from the date the Notice to Appear was issued, you must appear in Court on the date stated on the Notice to Appear or any subsequent Notice received from the City.
 These court dates cannot be changed.
 Once the case has been filed in Court, you will be responsible for paying any court costs assessed.
 These costs include filing fees, amounts assessed depending on the fine ordered by the Judge, any service fees the City of Champaign may have paid to have papers served on you and other charges the Circuit Clerk may assess as allowed by State law.
 Pursuant to 1-21 of the Champaign Municipal Code, the City Attorney may reject a pay-by-mail payment and compel your appearance in court.

 What form of payment will the City accept?